Microsoft CEO Satya Nadella to employees on coronavirus crisis: ‘We need the world to do well’

 Microsoft CEO Satya Nadella admits to feeling the personal anxieties many of his employees have shared about the coronavirus pandemic.

-His son, Zain, 23, is a legally blind quadrapeligic with cerebral palsy, which weakens his immune system and requires constant care in what Nadella likens to “a nursing home” at the family’s residence.
-While navigating the current crisis, attempting to marshal forces within his company to become “first responders to the first responders” in the medical and scientific communities, Nadella and his wife, Anu, are also ensuring their immediate family and son’s caregivers aren’t exposed to COVID-19, the illness caused by the novel coronavirus.
+His son, Zain, 23, is a legally blind quadriplegic with cerebral palsy, which weakens his immune system and requires constant care in what Nadella likens to “a nursing home” at the family’s Medina residence.
+While navigating the crisis, attempting to marshal forces within his company to become “first responders to the first responders” in the medical and scientific communities, Nadella and his wife, Anu, are also ensuring their immediate family and son’s caregivers aren’t exposed to COVID-19, the illness caused by the novel coronavirus.

-“At some point, either someone close to us or within the family is going to be affected by it if we don’t find the treatement or the vaccine,” Nadella, 52, told The Seattle Times in a Saturday interview, speaking of the population as a whole.
+“At some point, either someone close to us or within the family is going to be affected by it if we don’t find the treatment or the vaccine,” Nadella, 52, told The Seattle Times in a Saturday interview, speaking of the population as a whole.
 “And so, one of the keys for us has been the protocols inside the house.
 We’re making sure we have some care help and about how we take care of them so they have some flexibility and some quarantine time.
 So, we are trying to do everything to help them.
 And then, the protocols around Zain — with us and the providers helping him and who work with us — is what we are looking like.”

-Nadella gave the interview shortly before releasing a lengthy email to his more than 140,000 global employees, applauding them for their response to the pandemic and urging them to do the best they can to help others on a personal and professional level.
+Nadella gave the interview shortly before releasing a lengthy email to his more than 140,000 employees worldwide, applauding them for their response to the pandemic and urging them to do the best they can to help others on a personal and professional level.

 “We are in unchartered territory,” he wrote.
 “Much is unknown, and I know how unsettling and uncertain this feels.
 Like many of you, there have been times over the past weeks where it has felt overwhelming and all-encompassing for me.
 I worry about the health and safety of my family, my co-workers and friends.
 My wife and I worry for her aging parents, who are far away from us in India.